Steve Brown (footballer, born 1972): Career

 Born in Brighton, Brown played youth football with Whitehawk, where his father Gary Brown was first team coach.
 He made his first team debut as a 15-year old in 1988 before being spotted playing for Brighton Boys by Charlton Athletic.

-He began with Charlton Athletic in 1988-89 as a 16-year old, before turning professional at the club where he spent most of his career as a defender.
-Brown's spell at Charlton saw the club twice gain promotion to the Premier League, once as champions and the other in their dramatic win over Sunderland in the 1998 play-off final, winning 7–6 on penalties after a 4–4 draw, with Brown scoring one of the penalties.
+He began with Charlton Athletic in 1988 as a 16-year old, before turning professional at the club where he spent most of his career as a defender.
+Brown's spell at Charlton saw the club twice gain promotion to the Premier League, once as champions of the First Division in 2000 and the other in their dramatic win over Sunderland in the 1998 play-off final, winning 7–6 on penalties after a 4–4 draw, with Brown scoring one of the penalties.
 An extremely popular player with supporters, he also acquired the reputation of a versatile player; indeed, he played in goal four times for Charlton without conceding.
 This memorably happened in the Premier League against Aston Villa when Andy Petterson was sent off.
 He also captained the side on numerous occasions and played in the team that equalled the league record of 12 straight wins whilst in the First Division (now Championship).
 He was an integral part of the squad that retained Premier League status in 2001 and he helped Charlton secure their highest-ever finish in the Premier League before his departure in December 2002.

 After over twelve years with Charlton, he was signed by former Charlton teammate Alan Pardew for Reading in late 2002.
-After two-and-a-half years, scoring once against Crystal Palace, he retired from the game with a recurrence of an anterior cruciate ligament injury which had ruptured earlier in his career.
+After two and a half years, scoring once against Crystal Palace, he retired from the game with a recurrence of an anterior cruciate ligament injury which had ruptured earlier in his career.